PatentsView/PatentsView-Evaluation/README.md

 1. Fork this repository
 2. Make your changes and update CHANGELOG.md
 3. Submit a pull request
+4. For maintainers: if needed, update the "release" branch and create a release.

 A conda environment is provided for development convenience.
 To create or update this environment, make sure you have conda installed and then run `make env`.
 You can then activate the development environment using `conda activate pv-evaluation`.